 Create a user journey map

-Compiling a list of product features
+Compile a list of MVP features

 Is it True that MVPs are Just for Startups?